KozCG

 The governing equations solved are the 3D unsteady Euler equations, governing inviscid compressible flow, written here in the flux-conservative form

-where is the ratio of specific heats.
+where $\gamma$ is the ratio of specific heats.
 The exact form of the equation of state is of secondary importance, any arbitrary (i.e. analytic or tabulated) equation of state can be used to relate density and internal energy to pressure.

 Discretization in space